Nissan Nemanov

 France.
 He taught many thousands of students during his lifetime, He was buried in the Mount of Olives in Jerusalem.

 Life

 Nemanov was born in Zhlobin on 13 Av, 1904 to Yitzchak and Shaina Chaya Nemanov.
 He left home and went to study at the age of 12 in the yeshiva of the fifth Lubavitcher Rebbe, Sholom Dov Ber Schneersohn.
 The sixth Lubavitcher Rebbe, Yosef Yitzchok Schneersohn appointed him the rosh yeshiva (dean and mashpia in various yeshivas in Russian cities.
 In 1947 he moved to Paris and established a yeshiva in Brunoy.

-Family

-Nemanov had four children: Rochel Pewzner, Sholom DovBer Nemanov, Moshe Nemanov, and Yitzchak "Itche" Nemanov.